-Postgraduate Solutions Ltd is offering the opportunity of a £500 bursary to fifteen students starting postgraduate courses in 2016/17.
-Payment of the award will be made directly to the institution, and will be discounted from the fees as appropriate.
+Postgraduate Solutions Ltd is offering the opportunity of a £500 bursary to fifteen students starting postgraduate courses in 2017/18.
+Payment of the award will be made directly to the university, and will be discounted from the fees as appropriate.
 Students may only apply for a bursary after they have accepted an offer of a place at their chosen institution.

 Findamasters.com offer a range of funding awards.
 The scholarships, which total £12,000, are available to students of any nationality and across a range of subject areas.
-In order to qualify for consideration students must be intending to start study at an institution within the EU in autumn 2016.
+In order to qualify for consideration students must be intending to start study at an institution within the EU.
 Visit Findamasters.com for more information.

 Visit Postgraduate Studentships’ website for more information about research and funding opportunities.
 This website is specifically designed for students interested in postgraduate study both at Masters and PhD level.
 Use the database to search for funding available from trusts, charities and other general funding organisations as well as studentships and scholarships offered by University departments.